 In this approach, we define horizontal as that orientation in which the cranial and caudal articular surfaces of the centrum are vertical (Figure 6A, D).
 This is appealing when dealing with short, tall vertebrae, but less so for long, slender vertebrae such as the giraffe, turkey and Giraffatitan cervicals of Figure 5.

 For the Haplocanthosaurus caudal shown here, the current definition gives a nearly unambiguous result as the cranial and caudal articular surfaces are very close to parallel: in Figure 6A, where the green line showing the orientation of the caudal surface is vertical, the red line showing the orientation of the cranial surface is cranially inclined by less than one degree.
-However, its meaning is ambiguous for “keystoned” vertebrae in which the cranial and caudal surfaces are not parallel, as for example the giraffe C7 shown in Figure 6D, in which the caudal surface is inclined 19° more steeply than the cranial; or the Sauroposeidon C6 illustrated by Wedel and Cifelli (2005: figure 11A) in which the caudal surface is near vertical but the margin of the cranial condyle is inclined about 20°.
+However, the current definition is ambiguous for “keystoned” vertebrae in which the cranial and caudal surfaces are not parallel, as for example the giraffe C7 shown in Figure 6D, in which the caudal surface is inclined 19° more steeply than the cranial; or the Sauroposeidon C6 illustrated by Wedel and Cifelli (2005: figure 11A) in which the caudal surface is near vertical but the margin of the cranial condyle is inclined about 20°.
 (Note that in the former, the ventral surface is longer than the dorsal, but the converse is true in the latter.)
-“Keystoning”, while rarely as extreme as seen in these vertebrae, is extremely common, so when using Definition 2 it is necessary to specify which of the two articular surfaces is being used.
+“Keystoning”, while rarely as extreme as seen in these vertebrae, is common, so when using Definition 2 it is necessary to specify which of the two articular surfaces is being used.
 Alternatively, an average articular-surface orientation could be used, such that in the “horizontal” orientation, the inclination of the cranial and caudal articular surfaces is equal and opposite.

 Strongly opisthocoelous vertebrae such as giraffe cervicals, and strongly procoelous vertebrae such as monitor lizard caudals (Figure 7A) and crocodilian cervicals (Figure 7B) exemplify another difficulty of this definition: how does one even determine the orientation of an articular surface that is not flat?
 For concave surfaces such as the caudal articulation of the giraffe cervical and the cranial articulations of the monitor caudal and alligator cervicals, the best solution is probably to project a straight line between the cranialmost or caudalmost extremities of the dorsal and ventral surfaces, as shown by the green line in Figure 6D.
 However, these points are not always easy to determine: in the Xenoposeidon dorsal vertebra (Figure 1), the caudal margin of the neural arch appears in lateral view to blend into that of the centrum, so that there is no obvious point that is the caudalmost extremity of the dorsal surface of the centrum; and in the Giraffatitan cervical vertebra (Figure 5C), parts of the caudoventral margin of the vertebra are broken off, so it is not possible to determine the caudalmost extremity of the ventral surface.
 Convex surfaces such as the cranial articulation of the giraffe cervical and the caudal articulations of the monitor caudal and alligator cervicals present an even more difficult problem: what can be defined to be the orientation of a surface that is curved in lateral view?
 For some vertebrae, there is a clear ridge projecting outward from the concave articular extremity, and the orientation of that ridge can be used, as shown by the red line in Figure 6D.
 But this is not present in all opisthocoelous and procoelous vertebrae: and even when it is, the ridge is often somewhat ill-defined, so that superimposing an orientation line is more an art than a science.

-[Figure G here]
+[Figure 7 here]